dart-archive/www.dartlang.org/src/site/tools/pub/dart2js-transformer.markdown

     csp: true
 {% endprettify %}

+For command-line options not covered in this list, such as `--enable-enum`, see [Special-case options](#additional-options).

 ## Excluding an asset {#exclude-assets}

 You can also exclude a particular asset, or set of assets,